MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 comply with all standard security policies.
 Discuss the following Mesh requirements in advance with the appropriate Security owners.

-### Ensure endpoints can be allowed for Mesh immersive spaces
+### Ensure endpoints can be allowed for immersive spaces in Teams

 To ensure the Mesh features work properly, the following endpoints **must** be allowed through your firewall or proxy server.